What’s Next for Human Risk? We Asked Our CTO

 There’s now a real emphasis on the supply chain.
 Businesses are recognising that they’re only as secure as the vendors and partners they rely on.
 That means understanding who those suppliers are, how they manage their own security, and holding them accountable.
 Supplier compromise is one of the most likely entry points for an attack today, and that shift has forced companies to widen their defensive lens beyond their own walls.

 At the same time, there’s been a mindset shift around technical controls.
 It used to be that if you had solid firewalls, a good Security Operations Centre (SOC), and the right tools in place, you felt reasonably confident.
 But attackers have adapted.
 They’re going after credentials, which means they can bypass all those layers of protection.
-The reality is that most breaches now stem from human error, someone clicking the wrong link, sharing the wrong detail, or reusing a password.
+Most breaches now stem from human error — someone clicking the wrong link, sharing the wrong detail, or reusing a password.

-Unlike technical controls which behave consistently, people are unpredictable.
-We all have different risk appetites, different habits, and that variability is hard to manage.
-It’s led to a broader recognition that cyber security isn’t just a technical issue anymore but a human one.
-The responsibility to protect businesses doesn’t sit solely with IT.
-It’s everyone’s job.
-That shift from tech-first to people-first is probably one of the most important changes we’ve seen.
+Unlike technical controls, which behave consistently, people are unpredictable.
+We all have different risk appetites and habits, and that variability is hard to manage.
+This has led to a broader recognition that cybersecurity isn’t just a technical issue anymore — it’s a human one.
+Security is no longer the exclusive responsibility of IT; it’s everyone’s job.
+This shift from tech-first to people-first is one of the most important changes we’ve seen.

 Looking ahead 3–5 years, which emerging threats do you believe will pose the greatest challenge?

-AI is already changing the game, and it’s doing so on both sides.
-From a defensive point, we can use AI to identify patterns, detect abnormal behaviours, and cut through the noise to highlight real threats.
+AI is already changing the game on both sides.
+Defensively, we can use AI to identify patterns, detect abnormal behaviours, and cut through noise to highlight real threats.
 But criminals are using the same technology to make their attacks more convincing and effective.

 Take phishing.
-It used to be easy to spot because of poor spelling and grammar but now, AI can create messages that look completely legitimate, making it much harder to identify what’s fake.
+It used to be easy to spot because of poor spelling and grammar.
+Now, AI can create messages that look completely legitimate, making them far harder to identify.
 That will only get more sophisticated.
-It’s becoming more important for people to understand what those threats are and how those threats might show themselves, so they don’t get caught.
+It’s becoming more important for people to understand how these threats appear so they don’t get caught.

-Looking further ahead (5 to 15 years), quantum computing will also be a game-changer.
-It will break the encryption methods that currently protect everything from banking to cryptocurrencies.
-It’s a daunting prospect because, at that point, much of what we rely on for digital trust could be compromised.
-Although it’s still some way off, it’s a threat we’ll eventually have to face.
+Looking further ahead (5 to 15 years), quantum computing will be a game-changer.
+It will break the encryption methods that currently protect banking, cryptocurrencies, and more.
+It’s a daunting prospect because much of what we rely on for digital trust could be compromised.
+Although still some way off, it’s a threat we’ll eventually have to face.

-There are new PQC (Post-Quantum Cryptography) standards that will help us to encrypt and protect in a quantum world and companies need to start understanding their cryptography footprint and planning for how they can move to PQC standards so they’re ready.
+PQC (Post-Quantum Cryptography) standards are emerging that will help protect in a quantum world.
+Companies need to start understanding their cryptography footprint and planning their transition to PQC to be ready.

 What practical steps can organisations take to future-proof themselves against evolving risks?

 The key is resilience — assuming an incident will happen and preparing accordingly.
-That means having robust detection tools, like SIEM platforms that aggregate logs from across your systems and use AI and human analysis to spot threats early.
+That means having robust detection tools like SIEM platforms that aggregate logs across systems and use AI plus human analysis to spot threats early.

-Another important principle is to “shift left” which means baking security in from the very start of product design or system development, rather than trying to bolt it on later.
-It’s far more effective to build securely by design than to add defences later.
+Another key principle is “shift left,” which means embedding security from the start of product design or system development rather than bolting it on later.
+Building securely by design is far more effective.

 Are there any recent or upcoming regulations that could reshape how organisations manage cybersecurity risk?

 Yes, particularly from the EU.
-The Digital Operational Resilience Act (DORA) is one that’s having a real impact.
-It places a much stronger emphasis on supplier risk management — holding third parties accountable for their own security posture and ensuring that organisations know exactly how secure their supply chain is.
+The Digital Operational Resilience Act (DORA) is having a significant impact.
+It places strong emphasis on supplier risk management — holding third parties accountable and ensuring organisations understand their full supply chain security posture.

 In what ways is artificial intelligence transforming the landscape of risk management?

-On the offensive side, criminals are using AI to test systems for weaknesses, create deepfakes, and power sophisticated phishing, smishing, and social engineering campaigns.
-That’s why education is so important — helping people understand how realistic these threats can be, simulating them so that they can experience them, and teaching them to verify sources rather than trust what they see online.
-AI will only get smarter, so awareness and validation are crucial.
-Don’t just take what you see at face value.
-Always validate through some other means under your control, that’s the best way to avoid getting caught.
+On the offensive side, criminals use AI to test systems, generate deepfakes, and run sophisticated phishing, smishing, and social engineering campaigns.
+That’s why education is essential.
+People must learn how realistic these threats can be, experience simulations, and verify sources rather than trust what they see online.
+Awareness and validation are crucial.

 Could automation ever fully replace human judgement in responding to cyber incidents?

-Every organisation has a different risk appetite and a different context.
-What might be a critical issue for a bank or law firm might not be the same for a retailer or manufacturer.
-Automation supports decision-making, but it can’t replicate the individual understanding of business priorities and risk tolerance that humans bring.
+Every organisation has different risk appetites and contexts.
+What’s critical for a bank may not be for a retailer.
+Automation supports decision-making, but it can’t replicate the nuanced understanding humans bring.

 How can organisations better empower their workforce to be the first line of defence?

 It starts with culture.
-Security has to be everyone’s responsibility, not just the responsibility of a specific team/teams.
-When employees feel personally invested in protecting the organisation and themselves, the whole posture improves.
+Security must be everyone’s responsibility, not just that of a specific team.
+When employees feel invested in protecting the organisation and themselves, the whole posture improves.

-Education and supporting it with the right tools is vital, but culture drives behaviour.
-Moving away from an approach where mistakes are punished to one that rewards good security habits is much more powerful.
-You don’t want a culture of fear; you want a culture of shared responsibility and awareness.
+Education and the right tools are vital, but culture drives behaviour.
+Moving away from punitive approaches and instead rewarding good security habits is far more effective.
+You don’t want a culture of fear — you want shared responsibility and awareness.

-Ultimately, empowering people to protect the organisation also empowers them to protect themselves, both at work and in their personal lives.
+Ultimately, empowering people to protect the organisation also empowers them to protect themselves in their personal lives.

 Cyber risks don’t stand still.
 Neither should you.
 Explore more on the MetaCompliance blog.